National Museum of American History Library

 - scientific and medical history

-The NMAH Library is open to Smithsonian affiliated staff, researchers, volunteers, interns, and fellows during regular business hours, and to visiting researchers by appointment.
+The NMAH Library is open to all Smithsonian affiliated staff, researchers, volunteers, interns, and fellows, and to visiting researchers by appointment.
 Books and journals are arranged by the Library of Congress classification system, and some stacks are open to visiting researchers.
 The Trade Literature Collection is arranged by company name, but it is stored in a restricted area and is not open for browsing by visiting researchers.
 Library staff can retrieve trade literature materials for use in the NMAH Library Reading Room.

 The NMAH Library collection includes: